 Tho our days are filled with gladness,

 And I’ll fall asleep so sweetly,

 Mother’s blessings on my head.

-Caroline Lake Quiner Ingalls was very much alive in 1921 and one wonders what she must have thought of this piece.
+Caroline Lake Quiner Ingalls was very much alive in 1921, and one wonders what she must have thought of this piece.
 She had been a widow for nearly two decades, and she and Mary occupied the house Pa had built in town when it finally became evident to him that the farm was never going to be self-supporting.
-The home in town was his attempt to leave his family as secure as he possibly could after a life of startling adventure.
+The home in the city was his attempt to leave his family as secure as he possibly could after a life of startling adventure.

 Latest posts by Stephen Hines (see all)

 - Laura Ingalls Wilder and Me: A Prairie Girl’s Faith - February 6, 2018

 - “Mother, a Magic Word” by Laura Ingalls Wilder - November 13, 2015